Skip to content

 The price gap that confuses tourists

-Casual visitors looking at Cape Town fine-dining options frequently see Belly of the Beast (R895) and La Colombe (R2,395) listed in the same "fine dining" guide and assume the difference is 2.7Γ—.
-It is, but not because Belly of the Beast is bad.
-The category labels in South Africa flatten what should be a clear separation:
+Casual visitors looking at Cape Town fine-dining options often see Belly of the Beast (R895) and La Colombe (R2,395) in the same guide and assume the difference is 2.7 times.
+It is, but not because Belly of the Beast is weak.
+South African category labels flatten what should be a clear separation:

 Tier 1, Three-star tasting menus R1,800–2,700